marcelbeumer/gonotes/about_go.md

 There is no `map` and `reduce` and so on, but there's also no way to properly implement then without support for generic programming, through generics or otherwise.

 Instead, it seems people often cast things to `interface{}` to write generic code, then using type switches or reflection to "recover" from that.
 Or, just not write generic code.

+Go 1.18 will introduce generics, so soon not an issue anymore.

 ## No optional function parameters